‘Fourth Wing’ is the top national fiction bestseller

 9. The Wager, David Grann

-Reprinted from Publishers Weekly, published by PWxyz LLC. © 2023, PWxyz LLC.
+Reprinted from Publishers Weekly, published by PWxyz LLC.
+Copyright 2023, PWxyz LLC.